Why be medicinewise? Asking questions is key to better health Be Medicinewise week 14 - 20 October 2013

 Independent, evidence-based and not-for-profit, NPS MedicineWise enables better decisions about medicines and medical tests.
 We are funded by the Australian Government Department of Health and Ageing.

-If you are a journalist seeking comment on a story or more information on any of our programs or campaigns please contact one of our media advisers: Stephanie Childs on 02 8217 8667 or Erin Jardine on 02 8217 8733 (during office hours) or call the NPS MedicineWise media phone on 0419 618 365 (for urgent media requests outside of office hours).
+If you are a journalist seeking comment on a story or more information on any of our programs or campaigns please contact our media adviser Stephanie Childs on 02 8217 9249 (during office hours) or call the NPS MedicineWise media phone on 0419 618 365 (for urgent media requests outside of office hours).
 If your enquiry is not urgent you can also send us an email.